fxm90/dev-notes/README.md

 ## #20 - Override `UIStatusBarStyle` the elegant way
-✌️ Using `didSet` we can easily call `setNeedsStatusBarAppearanceUpdate()` to apply a new status-bar style:
+✌️ Using a custom property, combined with the observer `didSet` we can call `setNeedsStatusBarAppearanceUpdate()` to apply a new status-bar style:

 ```swift
 class SomeViewController: UIViewController {